Christmas Celebrations in a Thai School

 That day revealed how seriously Thai people regard the concept of 'face.'

-There was also a skit about Jesus Christ and how he was born with the three wise men, which lasted for about 10 mins; then it was time for a Santa Suit Judging Competition.
+There was also a skit about Jesus Christ and how he was born with the three wise men, which lasted for about 10 minutes; then, it was time for a Santa Suit Judging Competition.

 I had thought that my friend and I would be the only ones in Santa costumes, that we would rock up in our Santa outfits and rock the school with them, that students would look at us and laugh or come up to us and take pictures, and then I saw students coming to school in Santa outfits.